-4. The Man Who Made it His Christian Duty to End Slavery
+4. William Wilberforce: The Man Who Made it His Christian Duty to End Slavery

 William Wilberforce was one of the most-awesome men of the 18th century.
 How awesome?
 At a time when the vast majority of people thought it was cool to sell Africans into slavery, he took one look at the whole rotten system and said “no.” He was an ardent abolitionist, motivated by a deep-seated Christian belief that all men should be equal before God.
 And he used that belief to change the world.